tabassum-khan/Data-Structures-and-Algorithms/trees/README.md

 > Here, 2 is a root node.
 5, 11, and 4 are leaves.
 2, 10 and 6 have the same parent node 7 and are the children of node 7.
 Hence, 2, 10, and 6 are also siblings.
 >
-> Here, Let A = Subtree[5, 9, and 4].
-And B = subtree [7, 2, 10, 6, 5,.
-11] .
+> Here, Let A = subtree [5, 9, and 4].
+And B = subtree [7, 2, 10, 6, 5, 11] .
 Both A and B are subtree of 2 and share the same parent 2.
 A and B are siblings.

 ## Design and Implementation